 In November 2013, the Company acquired Callidus a privately-held biologics company focused on developing best-in-class ERTs for LSDs with its lead ERT ATB200 for Pompe disease in late preclinical development.
-The acquisition of the Callidus assets and technology complements Amicus' CHARTTM platform for the development of next generation ERTs.
+The acquisition of the Callidus assets and technology complements Amicus' CHART® platform for the development of next generation ERTs.

-The fair value of the contingent acquisition consideration payments on the acquisition date was \$10.6 million and was estimated by applying a probabilitybased income approach utilizing an appropriate discount rate.
-Key assumptions included a discount rate of 13.5% and various probability factors.
+The fair value of the contingent acquisition consideration payments was estimated by applying a probability-based income approach utilizing an appropriate discount rate.
+Key assumptions include discount rate and various probability factors.
 This estimation was based on significant inputs that are not observable in the market, referred to as Level 3 inputs.
 Some of the more significant assumptions used in the valuation include (i) the probability and timing related to the achievement of certain developmental milestones and (ii) and the discount rate.
-As of December 31, 2016, the range of outcomes and assumptions used to develop these estimates has changed to better reflect the probability of certain milestone outcomes.
 See "- Note 10.
 Assets and Liabilities Measured at Fair Value", for additional discussion regarding fair value measurements of the contingent acquisition consideration payable.
-The Company determined the fair value of the contingent consideration to be \$9.7 million at December 31, 2016, all of which is payable beyond the next twelve months, resulting in an decrease in the contingent consideration payable and related gain of \$0.5 million year ended December 31, 2016.
+The Company determined the fair value of the contingent consideration to be \$25.4 million at December 31, 2017, of which \$8.4 million is payable over the next twelve months and \$17.0 million is payable beyond the next twelve months, resulting in an increase in the contingent consideration payable and related expense of \$15.7 million in the year ended December 31, 2017.
 The expense is recorded in the Consolidated Statement of Operations within the changes in fair value of contingent consideration line item.